krishnaramnath/video-clipper/README.md

 # video-clipper

-Create an application that allows a user to slice­up a video (sample video:
+An application that allows a user to slice­up a video (sample video:

 http://grochtdreis.de/fuer­jsfiddle/video/sintel_trailer­480.mp4) into clips.